CSS corner-shape: Goodbye Boring Corners

 The Eternal Corner Problem

-But hey, looks like someone at the CSS Working Group finally heard our prayers.
-Let me introduce you to corner-shape, the property that should have existed a decade ago.
+But someone at the CSS Working Group finally decided to help us out.
+Meet corner-shape, the property that shouldve existed in 2010.

-The idea is simple but brilliant: border-radius defines the size of the corner, and corner-shape defines the shape.
-They’re inseparable companions, like gin and tonic, or like you and coffee at 3am debugging CSS.
+The concept is simple: border-radius controls the size of the corner, corner-shape controls the shape.
+They work together.
+Like salt and pepper, or me and coffee after midnight when I’m debugging CSS.

 .element {